sevenbamboos/my-blog-origin/source/_posts/mind-map-backend.md

 Tell me how will you find permanent accommodation?
 Ask for advice from out friends.
 Visit estate agency or estate website for available rooms/houses.
-Make sure the community has access to shcool, hospital (and market).
+Make sure the community has access to school, hospital (and market).

 Have you thought about where you might live?
 It depends on where my husband can find a regular job.
 We'll start from Auckland.